"In the deep dark hills of eastern Kentucky,

 Notes about Henry: In a genealogy document given to me by researcher Ann Filcowitz it names Thomas as the father of Henry.
 I think that is incorrect.
-I did not find any documents linking the two.
+I did not find any documents linking the two but Henry's father COULD have been Thomas B Fletcher.
+I did find documents linking Henry and John Fletcher, Thomas A. had a son named John and one named Thomas.
+Either one could be the father.
 I found the graves of John Jesse Fletcher and Harriet Fletcher in Kyles Ford up on a hill behind the home of Dayton Moles on Fox Branch Road.
 A few documents refer to this area as Fox Branch.
-Harriet Pridemore Fletcher was married to Ben Fletcher.
+Harriet Pridemore Fletcher was married to Ben Fletcher, brother to Henry.
 See the grave video below.

 Wilson Fletcher, wife and son W.M. left the Kyles Ford area for Manchester Kentucky located in Clay county.
 His death record shows that he died in Clay county.
 Robert House advised me that his ancestor Pete House was the undertaker for Wilson.
 In Manchester Kentucky, my Fletcher line is connected to the House line several different ways.
 My aunts and uncles remember a descendent of Pete House....also named Pete House.

 During my research I discovered that Senator McCain had a great grandfather named Azariah D. Fletcher and he lived down the road from my relatives in Kyles Ford TN.